- A -

 All that will change, and, perhaps, fairly soon.
 Isaiah 59:20-21.
 “A redeemer will come to Zion, and to those who turn from transgression in Jacob,” declares the LORD.
 “As for Me, this is My covenant with them,” says the LORD: “My Spirit which is upon you, and My words which I have put in your mouth shall not depart from your mouth, nor from the mouth of your offspring, nor from the mouth of your offspring’s offspring,” says the LORD, “from now and forever.”
 Romans 11:26-27.
 Historically, Jesus the Christ did die for the sins of Israel (and the world) in Zion.
 But national Israel remains in unbelief.
 Doubtless the time is coming when Jesus will return to Zion (Zech.
 14:4) and will bring repentance to Israel (Zech.
 12:10-13:1).
 He will gather all Israelis together from all over the world (Isa.
 11:11-16; 14:1-2; 43:5-6; 49:22-23; 60:4, 9; Ezek.
 20:33-34, 41-44; 36:24-36; Hos.
 3:4-5 ).
 He will remove the rebels (Ezek.
 20:33-38).
 There will be national repentance and national salvation (Ezek.
 16:60-63; 20:43-44; Zech.
 12:10-13:1), and redeemed Israel will assume its God-ordained role as leader of all the nations ( Isa.
 60:10-14; 61:5,7-9; 66:23) under the global rule of Messiah Jesus (Isa.
 2:1-4; Zech.
 14:9; Rev. 19:11-20:6; 21:1-22:5)!
 What a glorious time that will be!

-For an examination of Aliyah from a secular Jewish point of view, see Aliyah to Israel, published by the Jewish Agency for Israel; see also Aliyah to Israel: Immigration Under Conditions of Adversity by Shoshana Neuman.
-This Discussion Paper is published on line by IZA, the (German) Institute for the Department of Labor.
+For an examination of Aliyah from a secular Jewish point of view, see Aliyah to Israel, published by the Jewish Agency for Israel.
+For a discussion of Aliyah from a Christian viewpoint, see Comforting Israel through Aliyah.

 According to George Eldon Ladd, Princeton theologian Gerhardus Vos first proposed this explanation of the kingdom of God early in the 20th century.
 Others cite Oscar Cullman.
 Ladd himself expanded on this representation of the kingdom in his book The Gospel of the Kingdom: Scriptural Studies in the Kingdom of God (first published in 1959, reprinted as a paperback in 1990).
 Ladd popularized his ideas in his book The Theology of the New Testament (published in 1974 and republished in 1993 as a paperback).
 Kingdom Theology and "Inaugurated Eschatology" are two systems that incorporate "already, not yet."
 "Already, not yet" has, in my view, gained widespread acceptance even in previously dispensational quarters because of dialogue between dispensationalists and amillennialists in the 1980's.
 As it typically occurs in a dialogue, one side compromises, but the other does not.
 In this instance, dispensationalists compromised their position.
 What came to be known as Progressive Dispensationalism began touting the line that Jesus was already seated on David's throne up in heaven.
 How Christ's throne up in heaven could be misconstrued as David's throne when David was only seated on an earthly throne has always been beyond my comprehension.